Select the email address below to ask a question of an admissions official at the School of Dentistry. firstname.lastname@example.org

 Biology — 8 semester hours (12 quarter hours)

 Zoology and a course in comparative vertebrate anatomy are preferred but not mandatory.
-Only four semester hours of botany or that portion of a general biology course pertaining to botany will apply toward the biology requirement.
+Only four semester hours of botany or that portion of a general biology course pertaining to botany apply toward the biology requirement.
 Laboratory work must be included.

 English — 6 semester hours (9 quarter hours)